RhetTbull/osxphotos/README.md

 persons_dict = photosdb.persons_as_dict
 ```

 Returns a dictionary of persons (faces) found in the Photos library where key is the person name and value is the count of how many times that person appears in the library (ie. how many photos are tagged with the person).
-Resulting dictionary is in reverse sorted order (e.g. person who appears in the most photos is listed first).
+Resulting dictionary is in reverse sorted order (e.g. person who appears in the most photos is listed first). **Note**: It is of course possible to have more than one person with the same name, e.g. "Maria Smith", in the database.  `persons_as_dict` assumes these are the same person and will list only one person named "Maria Smith".
+If you need more information about persons in the database, see [person_info](#dbpersoninfo).

 #### `albums_as_dict`
 ```python